esaamm/gemStonePredicton/README.md

-# Gemstone Price Prediction - Utkarsh Gaikwad
+# Gemstone Price Prediction - Esaam Habib

 ### Introduction About the Data :